-Pears must be a HORRIBLE fruit coz even my cook books didn’t have many pear-related recipes.
+Pears must be a HORRIBLE fruit coz even my cook books don’t have many pear-related recipes.

-There was one recipe for a scone (eeks!) and another for pear sauce (yuck!).
+There was one recipe for a pear scone (eeks!) and another one for pear sauce (yuck!).

-So, I got BUYS gathering all the ingredients, measuring, mixing, baking.
+So, I got CREATIVE and started gathering basic ingredients, measuring, mixing, baking.

-And imagine my SURPRISE when I took my first bite and DIDN’T puke…lol.
+Imagine my SURPRISE when I took my first bite of this cake and DIDN’T puke…lol.

-The melted brown sugar mixture created a CARAMEL-LIKE topping on the top which complimented the natural sweetness of the pears in a way that was PHENOMENAL!
+The melted brown sugar mixture created a CARAMEL-LIKE topping on top of the cake, which complimented the natural sweetness of the pears in a way that was PHENOMENAL!

-The cake was dense BUT in a good way.
+The upside down pear coconut cake was rich and dense BUT in a good way.

 I also added some finely shredded coconut in the batter, which gave this cake a NICE texture and fragrance.